AxxAxx/AxxSolder/README.md

 The connections from the handle to the PCB throught the Hirose RPC1-12RB-6P(71) connector is shown below.
 The blue wire in the portable version is connected to the aluminium plate which tells the AxxSolder to go into sleep mode when in contact with the soldering iron.
 The yellow wire is connected to pin 6 and is used to determine which handle is connected.
 ![AxxSolder_portable](./photos/Portable_connections.jpg)
 # Firmware update
-Programming or updating the firmware the STM32 MCU is done by using a SWD programmer.
+Programming or updating the firmware the STM32 MCU can be donw in two ways, by using a SWD programmer or directly via USB.
+## SWD programmer
 These come in a variety of models and are availible from several different places online.
 In the below eaxample a [STLINK-V3MINIE](https://www.st.com/en/development-tools/stlink-v3minie.html) SWD programmer is is used.
 The MCU is programmed by the following steps:
 1. Disconnect any soldering iron handles from AxxSolder during the firmware update processs.
 2. Download the latest AxxSolder.bin file from [Releases](https://github.com/AxxAxx/AxxSolder/releases)
 3. Connect your SWD programmer to the target MCU with GND, 3.3V, (N)RST, SWCLK, SWDIO